 Creating and circulating an employee newsletter helps keep teams in the loop and serves as a vessel for departments to share their wins with the rest of the company.
 By giving staff an occasional forum to express themselves and learn about their colleagues, people will feel more invested in the business and the work they do.

-To support the creation of an effective employee newsletter, a dedicated Brand Activation Management (BAM) solution can help teams quickly and easily assemble a perfectly branded newsletter.
+To support the creation of an effective employee newsletter, a dedicated brand management solution can help teams quickly and easily assemble a perfectly branded newsletter.
 With the use of intelligent templates, even those without design experience can create on-brand assets with confidence to feature within.

 By taking steps to create the ideal environment for teams in the office, businesses can enjoy a number of powerful benefits: